Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Scenario Extraction Method

-The following process step of the UnScenE method consists of the actual application of a clustering procedure.
+The following process step of the unsupervised scenario extraction method consists of the actual application of a clustering approach.
 The structure of the cluster input matrix~$\textbf{\textit{M}}_{\text{c}}$ basically allows the application of any clustering algorithm based on static data.
 Since the scenario extraction method is in general applicable to different data sources and traffic spaces, the user can and must select the most appropriate clustering approach for the dataset at hand.

 The evaluation in the scope of this paper shows the most promising clustering results using hierarchical agglomerative clustering~(cf. Sec.~\ref{Eval}).
-This is in accordance with literature, in which HAC is described as suitable for use cases with many clusters and many samples~\cite{Everitt.2011}.
+This is in accordance with literature, in which hierarchical agglomerative clustering is described as suitable for use cases with many clusters and many samples~\cite{Lu.2007}.
 Furthermore, this is in line with other publications in the context of real-data based scenario extraction, both based on similarly structured data sources~\cite{Kerber.2020} as well as for other types of data sources~\cite{Montanari.2020}.